Manuel Wright: Miami Dolphins

 Leading up to the supplemental draft, many NFL teams showed interest in Wright in the form of visits, workouts and interviews.
 The Miami Dolphins selected Wright in the fifth round of the draft, which essentially replaced their fifth-round pick in the 2006 draft.
 On July 22, Wright signed a four-year contract with the team.
 It included a signing bonus of $190,000.

 Wright endured injuries and battled weight issues during his first training camp while his work ethic and maturity were questioned by some.
 In a much publicized incident on July 26, Wright broke down in tears during practice after being scolded by head coach Nick Saban.

 As a rookie, Wright was active for three games during the season.
 He made his NFL debut on December 4 against the Buffalo Bills, stepping in for injured Nose tackle Keith Traylor.
 Wright recorded two tackles and a sack.
 He finished the season with four tackles, one sack and one pass deflected.

 Wright reportedly gained 28 pounds during the 2006 offseason, but lost most of the weight during training camp.
 On August 8, a reportedly depressed Wright took a leave of absence from the team.
 He was quoted as saying he "did not believe he would ever play for the Dolphins again and that he needed a 'fresh start'".

 Despite requests from his family and from Head coach Nick Saban, Wright remained away from football in 2006.
 The Dolphins attempted to trade him, unsuccessfully, but were unable to reach an agreement to release him.
 The team received a roster exemption for Wright in 2006 and he was placed on the non-football injury list.

 Although Wright had returned to the team during the 2007 offseason under new head coach Cam Cameron, he was released on May 1.

 Buffalo Bills

 On May 3, the Buffalo Bills claimed Wright on waivers.
 Less than a week later, he was waived by the Bills.
 He told Chris Brown of the team's official website that he had 30 pounds to lose.
 Wright was subsequently cut by the Bills on May 10 after showing up at the team's first minicamp overweight.

 New York Giants

 Wright signed with the New York Giants on August 15, 2007.
 He appeared in six games during the regular season and recorded two tackles.
 He was also a member of the Giants' Super Bowl XLII championship team.

 On April 10, 2008, the Giants waived Wright.

 af2

 In 2008 Wright joined the af2 and on December 22 was assigned to the Stockton Lightning.
-However, on May 8, he was suspended by the team.
+On May 8, he was suspended by the team.